olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 ## Connections ##

-ELRS receivers have a standardized pinout will need to be connected to the FC as follows:
+All ELRS receivers have a standardized pinout and will need to be connected to the FC as follows:

 <img src="images/ELRS_fc_wiring.png" width="600px">